Testing the Correlations between X-ray Spectral Properties and Polarization for High Synchrotron Peaked Blazars: Results

 To test the strength of the correlations, we used the Spearman rank correlation coefficients.
-The p-values for the $\alpha$ vs $\Pi_x$, the $\beta$ vs $\Pi_x$ and $\mathrm{log(E_{sp}/1keV)}$ vs $\Pi_x$ correlations were 0.28, 0.21 and 0.51 respectively.
-The Spearman coefficient itself does not account for the error bars.
-To take into account the error bars, we ran 100,000 Monte Carlo simulations for each correlation, drawing the values of the of the variables from a random Gaussian distribution with $\sigma$ equal to the width of the error bars.
+The p-values for $\alpha$ vs $\Pi_x$, the $\beta$ vs $\Pi_x$ and $\mathrm{log(\nu_{sp}/Hz)}$ vs $\Pi_x$ were 0.52, 0.02 and 0.94 respectively.
+This seems to indicate that the $\beta$ vs $\Pi_x$ correlation is statistically significant.
+However, the Spearman coefficient itself does not account for the error bars.
+For this reason, we ran 100,000 Monte Carlo simulations for each pair of variables, drawing the values of the variables from a random Gaussian distribution with $\sigma$ equal to the width of the error bars.
 We then ran the Spearman test on each run.
-The strongest correlation was $\beta$ vs $\Pi_x$, which had only 8.70\% of trials result in a p-value of less than 0.05.
-The $\alpha$ vs $\Pi_x$ and $\mathrm{log(E_{sp}/1keV)}$ vs $\Pi_x$ correlations only had 3.71\% and 1.97\% of trials result in a p-value of less than 0.05.
-We also did Spearman tests and Monte Carlo trials on the correlations versus the X-ray to optical polarization ratio.
-The p-values of the Spearman tests were 0.56 for $\alpha$ vs $\Pi_x/\Pi_o$, 0.07 for $\beta$ vs $\Pi_x/\Pi_o$, and 0.26 for $\mathrm{log(E_{sp}/1keV)}$ vs $\Pi_x/\Pi_o$.
-The Monte Carlo trials only resulted in p-values less than 0.05 1.79\%, 5.18\%, and 3.36\% of the time, respectively.
-We therefore conclude that none of these potential correlations are statistically significant.
+The strongest potential correlation was $\beta$ vs $\Pi_x$, which had only 27.86\% of trials result in a p-value of less than 0.05. $\alpha$ vs $\Pi_x$ and $\mathrm{log(\nu_{sp}/Hz)}$ vs $\Pi_x$ only had 2.11\% and 0.84\% of trials result in a p-value of less than 0.05.
+We also did Spearman tests and Monte Carlo trials on the original three variables versus the X-ray to optical polarization ratio.
+The p-values of the Spearman tests were 0.89 for $\alpha$ vs $\Pi_x/\Pi_o$, 0.004 for $\beta$ vs $\Pi_x/\Pi_o$, and 0.59 for $\mathrm{log(\nu_{sp}/Hz)}$ vs $\Pi_x/\Pi_o$.
+The p-values lower than 0.05 resulting from the Monte Carlo trials occurred only 0.60\%, 44.21\%, and 0.21\% of the time, respectively.
+We therefore conclude that $\beta$ might be correlated with $\Pi_x$ and $\Pi_x/\Pi_o$, but this is not certain.
+More data will be needed to determine whether this correlation is real.